-Figure 11 plots the relationship between the equilibrium dividend premium and the nominal risk-free rate at time t = 0.
+Figure 11 plots the relationship between the equilibrium dividend premium and the nominal risk-free rate at time t=0.
 The blue and red lines are the dividend premium in the unconstrained and constrained equilibrium, respectively.
 In the unconstrained equilibrium, the dividend premium is unaffected by the level of the nominal risk-free rate.
 Monetary policy is completely neutral.
-In the constrained equilibrium, however, the reaching-for-income behavior of type-A agents bids up the price of the high-dividend-yield asset (H) relative to that of the low-dividend-yield asset (L) and gives rise to a higher dividend premium.
+In the constrained equilibrium, however, the reaching-for-income behavior of type-A's agents bids up the price of the high dividend yield asset (H) relative to that of the low-dividend yield asset (L) and gives rise to a higher dividend premium.
 These findings are qualitatively consistent with our empirical finding in Figure 5.35

 In our model, monetary policy affects the risk premium of assets.
-This result is in contrast to standard representative-agent New Keynesian models in which monetary policy works by influencing the real risk-free rate.
-This feature of our model is consistent with a growing body of evidence that documents the impact of monetary policy shocks on asset prices through the risk premium channel (Bernanke and Kuttner (2005), Gertler and Karadi (2015), Hanson and Stein (2015)).
-Unlike the standard New Keynesian model in which the main friction is price stickiness, in our model prices are fully flexible and the key friction is the presence of a non negligible fraction of agents that consume out of their financial income.
-This mechanism places our model within the class of models that study the financial channel of monetary policy transmission.36 The channel featured here can be incorporated in the standard New Keynesian framework by introducing (i) multiple assets with various levels of current-income yields, and (ii) living-off-income households in the spirit of constraint (19).
-Our model is also related to the growing literature on HANK
+This result is in contrast to standard representative agent New Keynesian models in which monetary policy works by influencing the real risk-free rate.
+This feature of our model is consistent with a growing body of evidence that documents the impact of monetary policy shocks on asset prices through the risk premium channel (Bernanke and Kuttner, 2005; Gertler and Karadi, 2015; Hanson and Stein, 2015).
+Unlike the standard New Keynesian model, in which the main friction is price stickiness, in our model, prices are fully flexible and the key friction is the presence of a non-negligible fraction of agents that consume out of their financial income.
+This mechanism places our model within the class of models that study the financial channel of monetary policy transmission.36 The channel featured here can be incorporated in the standard New Keynesian framework by introducing (i) multiple assets with various level of current income yields; and, (ii) living-off-income households in the spirit of constraint (19).
+Our model is also related to the growing literature on Heterogeneous Agent New Keynesian (HANK) Models (Kaplan et al., 2014, 2018; Auclert,